jacurtis813/news-grid/README.md

 9. Update and correct the styling for the footer section, complete detailed styling points
 10. Clean up the margin on all the paragrphs, create a utility class, reusable content
 11. Comment the html and the css, correct spacing, clean up mark up and code
+12. Apply border styling to the links in the footer, apply hover state to the links
+13.